'Deepfakes' rattle South Korea's tech culture | DW | 22.01.2021

 "Perhaps at the moment it is not such a big issue, but I do believe it is a more important matter for younger generations, those in their 20s and 30s, who have to be sensitive to the ways in which technology is used and can be abused."

-If the discussion on the ethics attached to technology has not yet commenced, the problems that it can cause are already much in evidence.
+If the discussion on the ethics attached to this type of technology has not yet commenced, the problems that it can cause are already much in evidence.

 Scatter Lab, the company behind the Lee Luda chatbot, which was effectively hijacked by users, announced on January 11 that it was suspending the service, just 19 days after it was launched.